<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=758779318459048&amp;ev=PageView&amp;noscript=1">

 Recruitment marketing uses many of the same strategies as traditional marketing, and it follows a similar path.
 Marketing begins by casting a broad net with awareness campaigns and narrows down through the consideration stage and finally the interest or decision stage.
 At each stage, the target audience becomes smaller and content focuses on answering the specific questions people in that stage might have.

 Recruitment marketing follows a similar funnel-shaped process of creating awareness, providing information for consideration, and prompting candidates to take action.
 Think of recruitment marketing as the pre-game show before recruitment starts in earnest.
 The goal of recruitment marketing is to secure an application, while the goal of recruiting is to secure the hire.
-When structured and executed effectively, recruitment marketing should segue into the recruiting process, as demonstrated in the funnel graphic below.
+When structured and executed effectively, recruitment marketing should transition naturally into the recruiting process, as demonstrated in the funnel graphic below.

 For example, the recruitment marketing stage will include employer brand awareness for passive candidates, direct response advertising, retargeting, and direct sourcing leading up to the application.
 After the candidate has applied, the recruiting process will kick in with screenings, interviews, offers, and the eventual hire.